cap-js/docs/tools/cds-editors.md

 1. Choose *Full Stack Cloud Application* as the application type.

    By selecting *Full Stack Cloud Application*, your dev space comes with several extensions out of the box that you need to develop CAP applications.
-For example, CAP Tools, Java Tools, and MTA Tools are built in.
-This saves setup time.
+For example, CAP Tools, Java Tools, and MTA Tools are built in to save setup time.
    See [Developer Guide](https://help.sap.com/products/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/84be8d91b3804ab5b0581551d99ed24c.html) for SAP Business Application Studio for more details.

 1. Choose *Create Dev Space*.